 Our shareholders have amended and restated our memorandum and articles of association to provide for a dual-class ordinary share structure.
 Our ordinary shares are divided into Class A ordinary shares and Class B ordinary shares.
 Holders of Class A ordinary shares are entitled to one vote per share, while holders of Class B ordinary shares are entitled to 10 votes per share.
 The selling shareholders are selling Class A ordinary shares represented by our ADSs in our initial public offering.
 Most of our existing shareholders, including our founders, directors, and officers, hold Class B ordinary shares.
 We intend to maintain the dual-class ordinary share structure.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by its holder and Class A ordinary shares are be convertible into Class B ordinary shares under any circumstances.
-Upon any transfer of Class B ordinary shares by a Class B ordinary shares of such holder, such Class B ordinary shares will be automatically and immediately converted into the equal number of Class A ordinary shares.
+Upon any transfer of Class B ordinary shares by a Class B ordinary shareholder to any person or entity which is not an affiliate of such holder, such Class B ordinary shares will be automatically and immediately converted into the equal number of Class A ordinary shares.